 The FDA has weighed in about the dangers of feeding your pets this food.
 Since beef jerky is somewhat similar to dog treats, and we hear of people often feeding it to their dogs, we have to set the record straight here.

-Is it one of those types of foods that are known to cause premature deaths in the canine species?
-If you love your pet, you should do careful research on such matters before offering something like beef jerky as a treat for your dog.
+Careful research is needed regarding such matters before offering a delicious snack like beef jerky as a treat for your dog.
 Welcome to our page about beef jerky and thank you for your concern.

 Can I Give My Dog Beef Jerky?
-Answer: UPDATE No – Recent FDA Alert concerning pets becoming ill after eating jerky pet treats.
-At least 3,600 dogs have been sickened since 2007 and 580 of those pets died!
+Answer: No, See Recent FDA Alert – 3,600+ dogs sickened since 2007, many died!

 Previously it was thought that you can give your dog beef jerky as long as it did not contain heavy spices.
 In any case, this meat-based product should be naturally prepared for anyone to eat it, as it can be deemed unsafe after going through some undesirable chemical treatments.
-If the proper answer to feeding your dog beef jerky were yes, unlikely, it definitely should come with some very heavy restrictions.
+If you are feeding your dog beef jerky, it should definitely come with some very heavy restrictions.